This Apple Pie recipe has sweet-tart apple slices tossed with cinnamon sugar all nestled in a flaky pie crust.

 - Warm Spices: Cinnamon or apple pie spice are the perfect addition to apple pie.

 How To Make Apple Pie

-- Roll Pie Crust – If you made homemade pie dough, roll it to 1/8” thickness (I roll the to bottom about 12-inch) and line a 9-inch pie plate.
-Set aside.
+- Roll Pie Crust – If you made homemade pie dough, roll it into a 12-inch circle (1/8 inch thick) and line a 9-inch pie plate.

 - Fill & Bake – Fill the crust with the apple mixture and top with a second crust (or a lattice crust) and bake.